abelgonzalez/BraPolar/README.md

 ---
 ## 😎 How to Run

+*Build an BraPolar app:
  - Make sure the database in Firebase was correctly loaded and you have a stable internet connection.
  - Load root project folder (**BraPolar**) with Android Studio and run it.
  - When apps run, [grant all permissions to android application](https://youtu.be/sE-cXkv3m7o).

+or

+*Executes a apk in your Android phone:
+ - Enter in (...)\BraPolar\app\build and execute "BraPolarv1.0.apk" with login "login instructions.txt".

 ---
 ## 🤓 Scientific contributions